Mexico is a signatory and has ratified three international conventions relating to anti-bribery and anti-corruption. These are:

 Some examples of the authority’s discretion to mitigate its enforcing powers and their consequences are:

 It is important to mention that the following are not “landmark cases”, but media-driven cases.
-Additionally, these affairs and investigations are currently ongoing, which means that there is still no final judgment.
+Additionally, these affairs and investigations are currently ongoing, which means no final judgment has been issued.
 Therefore, in accordance with the principle of “presumption of innocence”, no comment can be made on the criminal liability of any individual or corporation listed below.

-The cases referred to in 5.6 Level of Sanctions Imposed are ongoing investigations, therefore there is still no final judgment regarding any of them.
+The cases referred to in 7.6 Recent Landmark Investigations or Decisions Involving Bribery or Corruption are ongoing investigations, therefore there is still no final judgment regarding any of them.

 In 2017, the Organization for Economic Cooperation and Development (OECD) carried out an assessment of Mexico’s NAS and as a result issued a work plan which encompassed several recommendations.